 Please contact our Director Matthew Winder or Justine Church a solicitor for a caring and professional approach at this difficult time.
-She can offer you guidance on the process which is commonly known as Probate.
+He can offer you guidance on the process which is commonly known as Probate.

 We have the expertise at Clarkson Hirst to assist you in obtaining Probate or letters of administration.
 If unfortunately there is a family dispute concerning the Estate of the deceased, then we have specialists who can support and guide you through the process.

 Compassion and understanding is a hallmark of our Probate and Administration service.